Followers

 Thomas Gage

-Many British officers serving in the American Revolution had served previously in North America during the French and Indian War.
-Some, such as Horatio Gates and Charles Lee took to the new world, settled in America, and fought for the Patriots during the War for Independence.
+Many British officers who served in the American Revolution had previously been active in North America during the French and Indian War.
+Some, like Horatio Gates and Charles Lee, moved to the New World, settled in America, and fought for the Patriots during the War for Independence.
 Others took American wives in the grand tradition of war brides that continues to this day.
 One such officer was General Thomas Gage.
-Gage was born in Firle, England, the second son of a Viscount.
-Gage attended the prestigious Westminster School and on graduation joined the British Army as an ensign.
-He rose in rank and was promoted to lieutenant colonel in March 1751.
+Gage was born in Firle, England, as the second son of a Viscount.
+He attended the prestigious Westminster School and, upon graduation, joined the British Army as an ensign.
+He rose through the ranks and was promoted to lieutenant colonel in March 1751.
 His regiment was sent to America in 1755.
-In fact, his career took through many important military events as the British kingdom forged an empire during the mid-18th century.
+In fact, his career included many significant military events as the British kingdom built an empire during the mid-18th century.
 But that is another story.

 The Lady...